-Import Export Support (IES) is an independent consultancy based in Norfolk, specialising in enabling companies across the East of England gain a clearer understanding of their international supply chains, making them more efficient and compliant with HMRC rules.
+Import Export Support (IES) is an independent import and export consultancy based in Norfolk.
+We specialise in enabling companies across the East of England gain a clearer understanding of their international supply chains, making them more efficient and compliant with HMRC rules.

-Established in 2014 by Tracey Renshaw, IES has built a strong base of clients who value clear advice and authoritative views from an independent specialist.
-Clients vary from start-ups to major corporations, but the IES ‘Four Steps’ has proved to be an effective system across the board.
+Established in 2014 by Tracey Renshaw, IES has built a strong base of clients who value clear advice and authoritative views from an independent consultant.
+Clients vary from start-ups to major corporations but, across the board, the IES ‘Four Steps’ has proved to be an effective system.

 Since the launch of IES, we have made a number of successful duty reclaims to HMRC, returning tens of thousands of pounds to clients.
 IES has gained numerous HMRC authorisations and approvals for clients, for instance for one client, an HMRC approved Customs Warehouse, for another Authorised Export Operator (AEO) status.
 For all of our clients, we work closely with HMRC on improving import and export compliance.

-Tracey comments “I was captivated by understanding and resolving the issues that surround the importation, manufacture and re-export of goods into and out of the UK.
-I set up Import Export Support with the primary reason to work with companies on their authorisations and procedures to help smooth out the ripples in the supply chain and to reduce the cost of moving stock around the globe”.
+Tracey comments “I am captivated by understanding and resolving the issues that surround the importation, manufacture and re-export of goods.
+I set up Import Export Support to work with companies to help smooth out the ripples in the supply chain and to reduce the cost of moving stock around the globe”.

 Tracey Renshaw, MD, Import Export Support